Hitting

 What the Law Says in California

-In California, it is still legal for parents and guardians to hit their children—as long as the force used is considered "reasonable" and not excessive.
+In California, it is still legal for parents and guardians to hit their children, as long as the force used is considered "reasonable" and not excessive.

 Under Penal Code §273d, it is a crime to inflict injury on a child, but there’s a legal exception for “reasonable discipline.”
-This means that physical punishment—like spanking or slapping—is not automatically considered abuse unless it causes significant injury or is judged to be excessive by a court.
+This means that physical punishment, like spanking or slapping, is not automatically considered abuse unless it causes significant injury or is judged to be excessive by a court.

 The law states: “Any person who willfully inflicts upon a child any cruel or inhuman corporal punishment, or an injury resulting in a traumatic condition, is guilty.”

 Unfortunately, this creates a legal gray area.
 Children can be hit, with no consequences unless the hit meets certain criteria , such as physical marks, or there is a documented pattern of hitting.
 Acts that do not result in what is deemed “excessive force” can be reported to Child and Family Services, but not investigated.
-Hitting a child is legally protected in many cases.

 Research shows that any form of physical punishment can harm a child's development, mental health, and sense of safety.